sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/canvas-apps-support-storing-up-to-20-mb-data-locally-on-android-ios.md

 [!include[banner](../../../includes/banner.md)]

-Apps using the SaveData and LoadData functions for building offline-enabled apps on PowerApps can now save up to 20 MB of data in a single SaveData/LoadData call.
-This should enable common use cases like capturing images offline that are later uploaded to the service.
+Apps that use the SaveData and LoadData functions to build offline-enabled apps on PowerApps can now save up to 20 MB of data in a single SaveData/LoadData call.
+This should enable common use cases, such as offline capture of images that are later uploaded to the service.